 - More business intelligence to provide insights into current operations, as well as future opportunities.

 The combination of AI and IoT technologies creates a better system that can use data to make decisions without human intervention.
-AIoT holds a lot of potentials to solve current operational problems, as well as to reveal new business opportunities.
+AIoT holds a lot of potential to solve current operational problems, as well as to reveal new business opportunities.